puppetlabs/puppet-docs/source/hiera/2.0/puppet.markdown

 Interacting With Structured Data from Hiera
 -----

-The lookup functions and the automatic parameter lookup always return the values of **top-level keys** in your Hiera data --- they cannot descend into deeply nested data structures and return only a portion of them.
-To do this, you need to first store the whole structure as a variable, then index into the structure from your Puppet code or template.
+The lookup functions and the automatic parameter lookup return values of top-level keys in your Hiera data.
+As of Hiera 2.0, you can also use qualified [lookup keys][lookup_keys] to look up specific elements.

 Example: